piastammer/publication-DLRA-for-Proton-Transport/README.md

 ## Code for deterministic dynamical low-rank proton transport calculations
-Source code to reproduce results from paper [add link].
+Source code to reproduce results from paper "A high-order deterministic dynamical low-rank method for proton transport in heterogeneous media".
 Key components of the method are
 - collided-uncollided split
 - uncollided is computed with inhouse raytracer (cannot be published here, so we include precomputed results files)
 - collided is discretized using spherical harmonics in angle and FV with a second order upwind scheme in space